ASFHyP3/OpenData/README.md

 ### [ITS_LIVE](its-live-data)

-The Inter-mission Time Series of Land Ice Velocity and Elevation (ITS-LIVE) project has a singular mission: to accelerate ice sheet and glacier research by producing globally comprehensive, high resolution, low latency, temporally dense, multi-sensor records of land ice and ice shelf change, while minimizing barriers between the data and the user.
+The Inter-mission Time Series of Land Ice Velocity and Elevation (ITS_LIVE) project has a singular mission: to accelerate ice sheet and glacier research by producing globally comprehensive, high resolution, low latency, temporally dense, multi-sensor records of land ice and ice shelf change, while minimizing barriers between the data and the user.

 This dataset is hosted in the `s3://its-live-data` bucket on AWS.
 For more information, more information, see: [the listing on AWS OpenData](https://registry.opendata.aws/its-live-data/), which is manged by [this YAML](https://github.com/awslabs/open-data-registry/blob/main/datasets/its-live-data.yaml).